ever-been/everDoc/src/book/markdown/services.md

 A task must send appropriate messages through 0MQ ports in order to communicate with its Host Runtime.
 Connection details are passed as environment properties upon task process spawning.
 Names of these environment properties are specified in [NamedSockets](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/socketworks/NamedSockets.html).
 Message serialization to JSON is handled in the [Task API](#user.taskapi) -- the current implementation uses the [Jackson](#devel.techno.jackson) library to serialize/deserialize messages from/to *Plain Old Java Objects*.

 There are currently four types of messages recognized by the framework.
 For the sake of brevity, Java implementation classes are mentioned here.
-If the need for different implementation of the TASK API arises message, the message format can be inferred from their direct mapping to JSON.
+If the need for different implementation of the TASK API arises the message format can be inferred from their direct mapping to JSON.

-LogMessages - *TaskLogs* - `LogMessage`
+Log Messages - *TaskLogs* - `LogMessage`

 Example message: